howtoprogram/Java-Examples/Java-RESTful-Client-Example/README.md

 The **BookRepositoryImplCXFProxy.java, BookResource.java** includes all raw examples about creating Java Java REST Client Using Apache CXF Proxy-based API
 Framework.
 The **BookResourceFeign.java, BookRepositoryImplFeign.java** includes all raw examples about creating Java Java REST Client Using Netflix Feign
+The **BookRepositoryImplUnirest.java** includes all raw examples about creating Java Java REST Client Using Unirest Java API

 Source code are described:
 ###[Convert Java Objects To JSON And Vice Versa](http://howtoprogram.xyz/2016/07/01/convert-java-objects-json-vice-versa/)